Faculty

 actually announces a complex string of serious comparisons.
 Reading the poem as a contrastive display of wants and values

+releases the true juiciness of Williams’ provocative act.
 It is not only that he has eaten the plums (past tense,

 sin committed), and the “you” was waiting till later (future